johnantoni/cherry-tomato-own/README.md

 offline support -> look at grounddb

+can use many functions of mongodb inside mini-mongo.

+plus mongo has native support for lat/lng for geolocation calculations.

 generally you setup your publications to return all the data, as long as it's secure.

 then filter it at the ui level.

 lib folder is run before client & server, so can handle environment variables, etc.

+functions will be filtered out of being saved to the database.

+// sugar methods (to be ported to moment)
+// .toString
+// .floor

 #### functions